grscheller/fpinScala3Stdlib/README.md

 #### 2023-07-23:

 Implemented gettingstarted.higherOrder object.
 Also added some iteration methods.
-Test out on Scala console.
+Tested out on Scala console.

 #### 2023-07-22: